Leadership and HRM

 A- to A+ (70%+): Outstanding Performance.
 The relevant information accurately deployed.
 Excellent grasp of theoretical/conceptual/practice elements.
 Good integration of theory/practice/information in pursuit of the assessed work's objectives.
 Strong evidence of the use of creative and reflective skills.

-Introduce, define and understand human resource management, its chronological development and key theories and models
+Introduce, define and understand human resource management and Leadership, their chronological development and key theories and models

 Teaching and Learning Strategy